VinodKandula/revolut-1/README.md

 ## Revolut Money Transfer

-Implemention a RESTful API (including data model and the backing implementation) for money transfers between accounts.
+Implementation a RESTful API (including data model and the backing implementation) for money transfers between accounts.

 Project is based on:
 - com.sparkjava:spark-core